juspay/nixos-unified-template/README.md

 ## Details

-The configuration repo has `flake.nix` file in the current directory and some `./modules/{home,darwin}/*.nix` files containing the [home-manager] and [nix-darwin] configurations respectively that you can review.
+The configuration repo has `flake.nix` file in the current directory and some `./modules/{home,darwin,nixos}/*.nix` files containing the [home-manager], [nix-darwin] and [NixOS] configurations respectively that you can review.
 It also has a [justfile](https://github.com/casey/just), which provides a set of recipes analogous to Make targets to interact with the nix flake.

 You can then execute `nix develop`, to ensure you are in the development shell with [just](https://github.com/casey/just) installed, followed by `just run` (or `nix run`) to activate this configuration in your system.